annicamclean/markdown-notes/THR 130 - ACTING FUNDAMENTALS/Performance Reflection 1.md

 -   Behaving in a way that reflects the time period of the film, time of year, and time of day in each scene
 -   Portraying relationships to other characters in a believable manner

 Some important details about the character's past and current circumstances is that her family is poor and her father has lost her job, she wants to go to a college over in New England, she has a complicated relationship with her mother, and is a teenager at a Catholic school.
+Yes it seems as though she does.
+You can see how the arguments between her and her mother

 2. Objectives- Can you tell what the character wants in each individual scene and in the film overall?